 If you have a locator that supports multiple feature types, you can modify this setting to limit the types of results that are returned from this locator when it is used for reverse geocoding operations.
 For example, if you want the locator to return addresses when reverse geocoding, select Point Address and Street Address.
 If you are primarily interested in getting the post code description for a location, only select Postal Code.

-This setting affects which Feature Type values are available when using the Reverse Geocode tool and interactive reverse geocoding with the What's here? tool.
+This setting affects which Feature Type values are available when using the Reverse Geocode tool.